How to build for production

 Step 2: Build the server binary

-Build a statically linked, stripped binary:
+Build a statically linked, stripped, self-contained binary:

 CGO_ENABLED=0 go build \